nawc/child-theme/README.md

 With the theme installed (or the manual implementation below) you will now have three new options when creating or editing a meeting in your WordPress admin area.
-Go to your Meeting list plugin admin area at `/wp-admin/edit.php? post_type=tsml_meeting` and either click `Add New` or click on an existing meeting to change it's meeting type.
+Go to your Meeting list plugin admin area at `/wp-admin/edit.php?post_type=tsml_meeting` and either click `Add New` or click on an existing meeting to change it's meeting type.

 Please read the following documentation for adding or editing a meeting based on the type of meeting you would like to display: